dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 ```
  *NOTE: To use multiple arrays, copy and paste section above for each array.
 Make sure isDefault is set to true for only one array.*

 After editing the file, run the below command to create a secret called `vxflexos-config`.
-Note that the `vxflexos` can be any user-defined name, in this example, we assume that the name is 'vxflexos':
+This assumes `vxflexos` is release name, but it can be modified during [install](/#install-the-driver):

     `kubectl create secret generic vxflexos-config -n vxflexos --from-file=config=samples/secret.yaml`